nielsenjared/nielsenjared.github.io/content/blog/data-structure-tree-javascript/index.md

 A binary tree is a type of tree where parent nodes are restricted to no more than two child nodes.
 Knuth defines binary trees as:

-> a finite set of nodes that either is empty, or consists of a root and the elements of two disjoin binary trees called the left and right subtrees of the root.
+> a finite set of nodes that either is empty, or consists of a root and the elements of two disjoint binary trees called the left and right subtrees of the root.

-@TODO
-Binary trees are logarithmic.
+:memo: Binary trees are logarithmic.
-At level 0 we have log2(0) = 1 Node.
-At level 1 we have log2(1)
-= 2 and finally log2(2) = 4 nodes.

 ## What Problem(s) Do Trees Solve?